-The other three -3 fatty acid desaturases were searched for mutations from the sequenced mutant lines (20).
+The other three -3 fatty acid desaturases were searched for mutations from the sequenced mutant lines [20].
 Although every gene has nonsynonymous mutation(s), none of these lines that harbor the mutation had msd phenotype.

 Table 3.
 Mole percentage of major lipid species in the leaves and panicles of BTx623 and msd3-3 (SBp6).